walterl/updog/README.md

 - Default: `:updog/infer`

 A string (e.g. `"linux-static"`) or vector of strings (e.g. `["linux-static" "linux"]`) used to filter release assets.
-The first asset containing the specified string(s) is installed.
-Strings are not patterns.
+The first asset containing any of the specified sub-string(s) is installed.
+Strings are not interpreted as patterns.

 If not specified, it defaults to `:updog/infer`, which tries to infer the most appropriate asset from information like the computer's platform and